 Upon receiving the SIP SUBSCRIBE request the PCC Application Usage of the CAB User B verifies the Access Permissions regarding the CAB User A. Assuming the CAB User A is successfully authorized, the PCC Application Usage of User B responds with 200 OK response through the SIP/IP Core to the CAB Server.

-The received SIP SUBSCRIBE request is stored in the Request History Information Document of PCC Application Usage, subject to history preferences defined in XDM Preferences Document, following the rules defined in section 5.7.2 “Request History Information Document” of [OMA XDM Core].
+The received SIP SUBSCRIBE request is stored in the Request History Information Document of PCC Application Usage, subject to history preferences defined in XDM Preferences Document, following the rules defined in section 5.7.2 “Request History Information Document” of [XDM Core].
 Contact Status Function of the CAB Server may use the Request History Document of PCC Application Usage, subject to CAB User preferences, as described in section 5.8.3 “Incoming Contact Subscription Requests”.

 Step 2.C: The SIP SUBSCRIBE request is sent to the PCC Application Usageof the CAB User C in the remote network via the SIP/IP Core, and possibly via Subscription Proxy in the remote network.